 So after doing just about every test in existence (and getting clean results for everything), his doctor referred us to a dietician.
 And she told us about LowFODMAP.

 At first you do it to reset your system (no matter what caused it).
 Then you do challenges to find out which group(s) you should avoid.
-I’m here to say that we know the groups that are the absolutely hardest for my husband, but he follows the diet about 95% of the time to this day!
+We now know the groups that are the absolutely hardest for my husband, but he follows the diet about 95% of the time to this day!

 Difficulties of LowFODMAP